School:Psychology and Sport Science

 Throughout development our body changes significantly and often dramatically.
 Dr Kirk is interested in the way in which these bodily changes impact upon our cognitions and emotions.
 In collaboration with cognitive neuroscientist Dr Catherine Preston (York), her research examines the development of body understanding in childhood and the perception of bodily changes during pregnancy.

 Dr Kirk is accepting applications for PhDs within her research interests as described above.

 Issues in Social and Developmental Psychology

-Crucianelli, L., Wheatley, L., Filippetti, M. L., Jenkinson, P. M., Kirk, E., & Fotopoulou, A. K. (in press).
+Crucianelli, L., Wheatley, L., Filippetti, M. L., Jenkinson, P. M., Kirk, E., Fotopoulou, A. K, 2019.
 The mindedness of maternal touch: An investigation of maternal mind-mindedness and mother-infant touch interactions.
-Developmental Cognitive Neuroscience.
+Developmental Cognitive Neuroscience, 35, pp. 47-56.

 Kirk, E., Sharma, S., 2017.
 Mind-mindedness in mothers of children with autism spectrum disorder.
 Research in Autism Spectrum Disorders, 43, pp. 18-26.

 Kirk, E., Lewis, C., 2017.
 Gesture facilitates children’s creative thinking.
 Psychological Science, 28(2), pp. 225–232. doi: 10.1177/0956797616679183

 Kirk, E., Wheatley, L., Pine, K. J., Howlett, N., Fletcher, B., 2015.
 A longitudinal investigation of the relationship between maternal mind-mindedness and theory of mind.
 British Journal of Developmental Psychology, 33, 4, pp. 443-445. doi: 10.1111/bjdp.12104